Advanced HVAC System Diagnostics and Troubleshooting: Complete Technical Guide for North Texas

 What I’m Really Looking For During History Review

-Utility bills tell stories too.
-I had a McKinney customer whose summer bills doubled over three years.
-The system wasn’t broken - it was slowly dying from refrigerant loss and dirty coils, working twice as hard to deliver the same cooling.
+Utility bills are surprisingly useful.
+I had a McKinney customer whose summer bills had roughly doubled over three years.
+System wasn’t broken in any obvious way.
+It was slowly losing refrigerant and the coils were filthy, so the whole thing was working twice as hard to deliver the same cooling.
+Slow death.
+Expensive slow death.

 The Walking Inspection That Saves Time Later

-Before I connect any test equipment, I spend 15 minutes just looking and listening.
-Scorch marks around electrical connections, oil stains under the compressor, ice buildup on refrigerant lines - these visual clues often point me straight to the problem.
+Before I connect a single piece of test equipment, I spend about 15 minutes just walking around the system.
+Looking and listening.
+Scorch marks around electrical connections.
+Oil stains under the compressor.
+Ice on refrigerant lines.
+These things point me where to look.

 Phase 2: Why Electrical Problems Are So Common Here (45-60 minutes)